Seven Proven Ways to Fight Deportation in California

 Bonus: Detention & Bond Strategy

-If a loved one is detained by ICE, ask about bond or custody redetermination with an immigration judge.
-Evidence of community ties, stable housing, employment, and a strong defense on the merits can help.
+If a loved one is detained by ICE, inquire about bond or custody redetermination with an immigration judge.
+Evidence of community ties, stable housing, employment, and a strong defense on the merits can be beneficial.

 What To Do Right Now if You’re Facing Deportation